mathiasscroccaro/drf-examples/README.md

 ## Start a new project

-You can run `django-admin startproject app` to create a new project.
+You can run `django-admin startproject app .` to create a new project.

-For instance, if you run in the current directory, it'll be created a project struct as shown in the `app` folder of the current directory.
+For instance, if you run in the current directory, it'll be created a project struct as we have here in the root.

 ## Start a new app

-Go into the project folder.
 Run the command `python3 manage.py startapp <myapp>` to create a new app.
 In the current example, we will create a new app called 'user'

-After that, you need to include the app name in the INSTALLED_APPS list, inside the `app/app/settings.py`
+After that, you need to include the app name in the INSTALLED_APPS list, inside the `app/settings.py`

 ## Creating the Migrations files